Ndeutala Angolo: Exile

 In 1974, Angolo left the country and joined the exiled South West Africa People's Organisation (SWAPO), a Namibian independence movement, in Zambia.
 Her aim was to "join the liberation struggle," and she was given military training.

 She then traveled to study at Stockholm University and Växjö University in Sweden through a scholarship from the Lutheran World Federation, arranged by SWAPO.
-After moving from Sweden to Australia in 1985, she completed her postgraduate studies at the Centre for Comparative and International Studies in Education at La Trobe University in Melbourne, Australia, graduating with a Ph.D. in 1988.
+After moving from Sweden to Australia in 1985, she completed her postgraduate studies at the Centre for Comparative and International Studies in Education at La Trobe University in Melbourne, Australia, completing her Ph.D. in 1988.

 In 1989, Angolo became one of the first exiles to return to Namibia as it gained independence from South Africa.

 Career

 Writing

 Angolo has published several books under her married name, Ndeutala Hishongwa.
 Throughout her work, she links women's oppression to colonialism and women's equality to national liberation.

 Her first book, Women of Namibia: The Changing Role of Namibian Women from Traditional Precolonial Times to the Present, was published in 1983.
 Angolo had found that there was very little research available on the situation of Namibian women and set out to complete her own study.

 In 1986, she wrote Marrying Apartheid, a novel published while she was in Australia.
 The book deals with a newlywed couple in the northwestern region of Namibia and criticizes both patriarchal control and colonial rule.
 It depicts the intertwined nature of political and household violence in the apartheid state.
-Marrying Apartheid fictionalizes real situations Angolo observed or experienced in her youth in Namibia's northwest.
+Marrying Apartheid fictionalized real situations Angolo observed or experienced in her youth in Namibia's northwest.

 Marrying Apartheid is considered the first English-language novel by a black Namibian woman.
 It marked a turning point in the country's nascent national literature and helped inspire other women such as Ellen Namhila and Neshani Andreas to produce literary works.

 Angolo's third book, The Contract Labour System and its Effects on Family and Social Life in Namibia: A Historical Perspective, was published in 1992.
 It argues that the gender-based system of labor migration in Namibia, which was a factor in Angolo's own childhood, significantly contributes to social disruption.

 Additionally, Angolo published the scholarly essay Bantu Education: A Tool For Development? in 1984.